tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 During the transition, dual certificates enable interoperability between PQC-capable and legacy systems, while composite certificates provide hybrid authentication within upgraded ecosystems.
-These approaches serve as intermediate steps toward PQC-only deployments.
+These approaches serve as intermediate steps toward PQC deployments.
 Post-quantum security is achieved only when relying parties stop accepting traditional-only authentication.
 At that point, authenticated parties can also stop issuing or presenting traditional-only certificates.